-1 MARCH 1991 A small group of dedicated New Zealanders set up Oxfam New Zealand.
+1 MARCH 1991

+A small group of dedicated New Zealanders set up Oxfam New Zealand.
 Their initial fundraising appeal for survivors of the drought and war in the Horn of Africa raised over \$25,000 in just a few months.

+Greek Famine Reliet

+1940s

-Greek Famine Relief OXFORD'S EFFORT FOR THE STARVING CHILDREN OF OUR ALLY Notes that a start of the star 1940s British activists called on the Allied War Cabinet to lift the Allies' blockade of Greece, which was causing a famine among the innocent victims of war and Oxfam was born!
+British activists called on the Allied War Cabinet to lift the Allies' blockade of Greece, which was causing a famine among the innocent victims of war and Oxfam was born!